georgejhunt/etg/etg_rfq.md

 3. Print a list of items (input via H.6 above) with old location, new location (for generating a move list), item name, lot.line, price (with optional output to a file so that the list can be emailed to movie companies as a receipt).
 This report might also be used at the cash register as part of the regular check out procedure for customers.
 It might also optionally fill in the datesold field in the database.

 ####J. What security requirements are associated with running the database in the Cloud?
-* Authentication of clients in the store should require shared key authentication similar to ssh.
+* Authentication of clients in the store should require Secure Socked Layer (https)

-####J. What additional Tasks are part of this request?
+####K. What additional Tasks are part of this request?
-* The new system should run in parallel with the current system for at lease 2 weeks.
+* The new system should run in parallel with the current system for at least one month.
-* Training of the staff in using the new system should be included
+* Training of the staff in using the new system should be included in the roll out.
-* Migration of the current inventory to the new system should occur.
+* Migration of the current inventory to the new system should occur before the month of trial run.